Spectra Palette™ Light

 The MSL approach can dramatically reduce the amount of labor-intensive postprocessing of the image data and provide highly accurate color reproduction of a very wide range of difficult subjects.
 Using Megavision’s patent pending process, the average color error of a 10-spectral-band color image over the range of ColorChecker colors is below the discrimination threshold of human vision: ΔE < 0.8 .

-A single small head may be joined as a slave to another single small head thereby creating a single double size head.
-When joined as a slave, the small head does not require a separate cable or hub port for operation.
+A single small head may be joined as a secondary unit to another single small head thereby creating a single double size head.
+When joined as a secondary unit, the small head does not require a separate cable or hub port for operation.

 The heads are powered and controlled via a power pack and integrated hub.
 Up to 4 heads may be powered from a single power pack.
 The standard pack maximum power is 60 watts.
 An option to double the power to 120 watts is available for heavy loads.
 A single USB cable from the power pack to the computer enables PhotoShoot control software to control multiple heads.
 PhotoShoot can simultaneously control up to 16 individual heads (through multiple packs) and up to 32 individual bands per head.